mozilla/data-docs/tools/stmo.md

 #### Creating A Dashboard

 Now we can create a dashboard to display our visualization.
-Do this by clicking on the 'Dashboards' dropdown near the top left of the page, and then clicking the 'New Dashboard' option.
+Do this by clicking on the 'Dashboards' drop-down near the top left of the page, and then clicking the 'New Dashboard' option.
 Choose a name for your dashboard, and you will be brought to a mostly empty page.
 Clicking on the '...' button near the top right of the page will give you the option to 'Add Widget'.
 This displays the